1. Be aware of screen time

 6. Get sleep

 Sleep is vital for many areas of your life and your overall health.
 A lack of sleep can lead to poor academic performance, memory problems and low mood.
-Sleep also affects the eyes and lack of can also cause eye spasms and dry eyes.
+Sleep also affects the eyes and not getting enough of it can also cause eye spasms and dry eyes.
 While you may be tempted to go out every night, make sure you don't compromise on your sleep.

 7. Don't share makeup

 You may find yourself sharing all sorts with your housemates at university, but one thing you should avoid sharing is makeup.
 Although sharing makeup sounds harmless, it can lead to viral infections such as conjunctivitis (pink eye).
 Stick to using your own cosmetics and pay attention to makeup expiry dates.
-If you do develop an eye infection, make sure you throw away your eye makeup.
+If you do develop an eye infection, make sure you throw away your eye makeup and get advice from your optician.

 8. Get regular eye tests